sourcegraph/srclib/docs/sources/src/toolchains.md

 **stdout:** `[]*dep2.Resolution` JSON array with each item corresponding to the same-index entry in the source unit's `Dependencies` field

-See the `dep2.ResolveDeps` function for an implementation of the calling side of this protocol.

 ## graph (graphers)

 Tools that perform the `graph` operation are called **graphers**.
 Depending on